China-LiuXiaopeng/BraTS-DMFNet/README.md

 Where ET: the enhancing tumor, WT: the whole tumor, TC: the tumor core.

-You could download the trained [weights](https://pan.baidu.com/s/1dRyo9ZvisZvAwO4TVen2Pg) (提取码: t8xu) from Baidu drive, put it in the
+You could download the trained **DMFnet (pytorch)** from [Google drive](https://drive.google.com/open?id=17C-rbNQZtBoCH1Dgu3wYJQm8N0_DbdxH) or [Baidu dirve](https://pan.baidu.com/s/1dRyo9ZvisZvAwO4TVen2Pg)(password for download: t8xu).
+Put the weight in the dir './ckpt/DMFNet_GDL_all/here'.
-./ckpt/DMFNet_GDL_all/here.
 You could obtain the resutls as paper reported by running the following code:

 ```
 python test.py --mode=0 --is_out=True --verbose=True --use_TTA=True --postprocess=True --snapshot=True --restore=model_last.pth --cfg=DMFNet_GDL_all --gpu=0